My business is Franchises. Ratings. Success stories. Ideas. Work and education

 • Are you going to work online and watch TV?
 Then your daily needs can reach up to one and a half GB.

-• If you are a movie fan and prefer to watch movies online in excellent quality, as well as play online games on your computer and make video calls, it is better to get an unlimited plan.
+• If you are a movie fan and prefer to watch movies online in excellent quality, as well as play online games on your computer and make video calls, it is better to get an unlimited tariff.

-Signal amplification
+Signal Boost

-• any cable is signal loss, so when installing it is better to avoid long cable routes,
+• any cable is a signal loss, so when installing it is better to avoid long cable routes,

 Wireless Internet for a laptop: a little history

-A further development of GPRS was the EDGE (EGPRS) technology (Eng.
-EnhancedDataratesforGSMEvolution), which functions as an add-on over 2G and 2.5G (GPRS) networks.
+A further development of GPRS was the EDGE (EGPRS) technology (Enhanced Datarates for GSMEvolution), which functions as an add-on over 2G and 2.5G (GPRS) networks.
 The technology was first introduced in 2003 in North America.
-The advantage of EDGE was the increased network speed - up to 474 kbps.
+The advantage of EDGE is the increased speed of the network - up to 474 kbit/s.

 3G